Meeting Minutes

 {tab=Adjournment}

-With no further business to discuss, the meeting was adjourned by a unanimous vote after a motion made by Frank Chuba and a second by Fred Lanyon.
+With no further business to conduct, the meeting was adjourned at 1937 on a motion by Jim Zalmanek and a second by Bill Martin which was carried unanimously.

 Respectfully submitted,